-The Carl Sandburg 381 from Chicago waits to return as the Carl Sandburg 382 later this afternoon at West Quincy.
-Back in 1993 I was ticketed here but did not get to go here due to the Mississippi River flooding of that year.
-From here we drove into Illinois for about three minutes.
+Carl Sandburg 381 from Chicago waits to return as Carl Sandburg 382 later this afternoon.
+Back in 1993, I was ticketed here but was not able to go here due to the Mississippi River flooding that year.
+Nathan and I then drove into Illinois for about three minutes.

 The Mississippi River.

-Welcome to Illinois Land of Lincoln sign.
-We made two left turns and we were heading back across the Mississippi River towards Missouri.
+Welcome to Illinois, The Land of Lincoln sign.
+We made two left turns and were heading back across the Mississippi River towards Missouri.